Bigrob7605/VPT-101/media/press_kit.md

 "VPT-101 represents a paradigm shift in medical technology," says [Spokesperson Name], lead developer.
 "We're building the Linux of Medicine - making advanced treatments accessible to everyone, regardless of economic status or geographic location."

 **Current Reach:**
-- 50+ labs actively replicating protocols
+- Growing community of labs ready to replicate protocols
 - 15+ countries with active implementations
 - Growing community of researchers contributing to the platform
 - 0 paywalls - completely free and open